nytlabs/streamtools/README.md

 As a "Hello World", try double-clicking anywhere on the page above the status bar, type `fromhttpstream` and hit enter.
 This will bring up your first block.
 Double-click on the block and enter `http://developer.usa.gov/1usagov` in the `Endpoint` text-box.
 Hit the update button.
 Now double-click on the page and make a `tolog` block.
 Finally, connect the two blocks together by first clicking on the `fromhttpstream` block's OUT route (a litle black square on the bottom of the block) to the `tolog` block's IN route (which is the little black square on the top of the block).
 Click on the status bar and, after a moment, you should start to see JSON scroll through the log - these are live clicks on the US government short links!
 Click anywhere on the log to make it go away again.

-## Command Line Options

-The streamtools server is completely contained in a single binary called `st`.
-It has a number of options:

-* `--port=7070` - specify a port number to run on.
-Default is 7070.
-* `--domain=localhost` - if you're accessing streamtools through a URL that's not `localhost`, you need to specify it using this option.

 ## How Streamtools works

 Streamtools' basic paradigm is straightforward: data flows from *blocks* through *connections* to other blocks.